Behavioral Health Outpatient Management Program

 - The initial treatment plan meets medical necessity.

-As part of the initial pre-authorization process, the provider must submit a packet of three (3) ABA forms (Diagnostic Physician/Specialist Evaluation; Provider Credentials Verification; Assessment Info & Initial Treatment Plan) to confirm the above requested information.
+As part of the initial pre-authorization process, the provider must complete and submit ABA forms Applied Behavior Analysis (ABA) Clinical Service Request Form and Applied Behavior Analysis (ABA) Initial Assessment Request Form to confirm the above requested information.
 These forms are available on the BCBSMT website or by calling the BH Call Center at 855-313-8909 (877-885-3751 for FEP only).
 Once these forms are reviewed, a pre-authorization letter is sent to the member and provider by mail to confirm or decline the service request.
 Once the initial pre-authorization process has been completed, the provider may initiate ABA services for the member.

 The purpose of the clinical review is to discuss the current treatment plan and to identify and address the appropriate level, intensity and duration of the outpatient treatment needed.
 The review also provides the opportunity to discuss the availability of additional benefits, the potential need for more intensive treatment or community-based resources, and the benefit of integrated care and/or condition management programs where appropriate.